 THINGS TO KNOW ABOUT YOUR LIBRARY CARD

 Patron must present his/her library card when checking out materials.
-Library Cards are not transferable.
 Patrons may not check out materials with another person’s card.
 There will be a $1.00 replacement fee for a lost or damaged card.
 There is a limit of five dvd’s, and three video games for a total of 75 items per card.
-You must have less than $5.00 in fines to use the computers or check out materials.
+You must have less than $5.00 in fines to check out materials.

 Residents – All residents of the Byron Public Library District are eligible for a free library card.
 To get a card, bring in proof of identity and residency.
 Children ages 5-12 may apply for a library card, but must have a parent or guardian present.
 The parent or guardian must sign the card in person at the library.
 All resident cards shall be issued for a three year period.

-Non-Resident Property Owner – Persons not residing in the Byron Public Library District or other public library district, but who own property in the district may apply for a library card.
+Non-Residents and Property Owners – Persons not residing in the Byron Public Library District or other public library district, but who own property in the district may apply for a library card.
 Bring in the current years tax bill pertaining to the taxable property to receive this type of card.
-This privilege is extended to only one person for each parcel of taxable property.
-This card will be valid for one year, and may or may not be honored by other libraries in the area for reciprocal borrowing according to local policy.
-The Byron Public Library District will not accept library cards issued by other libraries for non-resident property owners, special non-resident rate cards, or courtesy cards of any sort.
+This card will be valid for one year.

 New items will have a two week checkout period and may not be renewed.
 Older items will have a two week checkout period and may be renewed twice if no one has requested the item.
-Overdues: $0.05 per day, not to exceed cost of item.
 Damaged or lost items will be billed to patron at replacement cost.
-Vox Talking Books are limited to 3 at a time.
+Children’s Talking Books are limited to 3 at a time.

 All Byron Public Library District items are due after 14 days.
 The only exception is adult DVD movies labeled NEW.
 These DVDs are due after 7 days.
 Limit 5 and may not be renewed.
-Overdues: $0.50 per day, not to exceed cost of item.
 Damaged or lost DVDs will be billed to patron at replacement cost.

 All Byron Public Library District items are due after 14 days.
 Limit 3 and may not be renewed.
-Overdues: $1.00 per day, not to exceed cost of item.
 Damaged or lost video games will be billed to patron at replacement cost.